 \subsection{Effects of Distance and Image Quality on Clump Properties}

 An important question to consider is the physical significance of our measured clumps.
 Studies have shown that molecular clouds in the Milky Way and M31 have a median radius of $25$~pc and $22$~pc, respectively \citep[][based on hierarchical clustering algorithms]{MivilleDeschenesMCMW,ArmijosAbendano2025}. \HII regions in the Milky Way have radii ranging from $\sim 1-20$~pc \citep{TremblinHII2014}, with smaller sizes reflecting fewer stars and/or generally higher pressures in a given system.
-On the other hand, \cite{Barnes2025} find a much larger range of $\sim 1-250$~pc for \HII regions in nearby galaxies, with larger values arising from physical resolution limits of the instruments, especially in cases where deblending is difficult (e.g., crowded circumnuclear environments).
+On the other hand, \cite{Barnes2026} find a much larger range of $\sim 1-250$~pc for \HII regions in nearby galaxies, with larger values arising from physical resolution limits of the instruments, especially in cases where deblending is difficult (e.g., crowded circumnuclear environments).

 Observations of local star-forming galaxies, such as those in the SINGS sample \citep{Kennicuttsings2003}, yield star-forming regions with sizes of tens to hundreds of pc \citep[e.g.,][]{WisnioskiClump2012}, suggesting that ``clumps'' are coherent complexes of molecular clouds.
-In general, it is clear that resolution plays an important role in determining the sizes of star-forming regions \citep[e.g.,][]{LivermoreClump2012,CavaClumps2018}.
+In general, it is clear that resolution plays an important role in determining the sizes and other properties of star-forming regions \citep[e.g.,][]{LivermoreClump2012,CavaClumps2018}. \cite{Kollmeier2017} compare images of star-forming regions at different physical resolutions and show the loss of information on features like shocks and ionisation fronts at resolutions worse than 25 pc/pixel (see their Figure 9).
+It is only with recent surveys like PHANGS-MUSE \citep{Emsellem2022} and SIGNALS \citep{RousseauNepton2019} that we are able to probe individual \HII regions in the local Universe.

 As our Virgo filament galaxies span a large range of distances (6-68 Mpc) and image qualities (PSF FWHMs of 1.1\arcsec to 3.6\arcsec), the physical resolutions achieved (i.e., FWHM in pc) span a range of $\sim 1.2$~dex, from $\sim 45-720$~pc.